-Cash is grouped into Level 1 as at December 31, 2022 and 2021.
+Cash is grouped into Level 1 as at December 31, 2023 and 2022.

 Financial instruments that are not measured at fair value on the consolidated statement of financial position are represented by accounts payable and accrued liabilities and loans payable.
-The fair value of these financial instruments approximates their carrying value due to their short-term nature.
+The fair values of these financial instruments approximate their carrying values due to their short-term nature.